erwindeg/erwindeg.github.io/content/why-kotlin-instead-of-java.md

 ## Lambda's and more in Java 6
 Kotlin runs from Java 6 and up.
 Which means you can start using it in your existing code bases which haven't been upgrade or even for Android development.
-It allows us to use for example Lambda expressions and function references.
+This allows us to use Lambda expressions and function references in pre Java 8 environments.

-### Lambda expression
+### Lambda expressions
 Like in Java, a Lambda expression is a literal function, which can be passed as an expression.
 It is not declared in a function statement.

 ```java